bocchilorenzo/geospatial-unitn/README.md

 # geospatial-unitn
-Repository for the project of the Geospatial Analysis in UniTN, A.Y.
+Repository for the project of the Geospatial Analysis course in UniTN, A.Y.
 2022/23.

 The project aims to do a '15 minute city' analysis of the city of Bologna.